saurabhv749/jet-video-player/README.md

 ### How do I open a streaming link, where do I enter an url?

-Just Player does not have any UI to enter internet addresses, but it is registered for handling all compatible streaming links.
-When opening/tapping links in other apps, Just Player should be generally offered as an option.
+Jet Player does not have any UI to enter internet addresses, but it is registered for handling all compatible streaming links.
+When opening/tapping links in other apps, Jet Player should be generally offered as an option.
 (Though this may not work in all situations, especially on Android 12+.)

-Alternatively, select the text url in the source app, choose _Share_ and find Just Player to play it.
+Alternatively, select the text url in the source app, choose _Share_ and find Jet Player to play it.

 ### How to zoom in to get rid of black bars?